Lisp-Stat/documentation/content/en/docs/Resources/xlisp.md

 [ElToY](https://github.com/Lisp-Stat/xls-archive/tree/master/statistics/introstat/eltoy/)
 : ElToY is a collection of three program written in XLISP-STAT.
-Dist-toy displays a univarate distribution dynamically linked to its parameters.
+Dist-toy displays a univariate distribution dynamically linked to its parameters.
 CLT-toy provides an illustration of the central limit theorem for univariate distributions.
 ElToY provides a mechanism for displaying the prior and posterior distributions for a